lucaGazzola/repository-analyzer/README.md

 # Repository Analyzer

-A simple Java program that looks in the commit messages and source code files for a specific keyword
+A simple Java program that, given a directory which contains repositories, looks in the commit messages and source code files for a specific keyword in each one of them.

 ## Getting Started